drflorianberger/TPUCU25/week5/week5.md

 Week 5: Project Presentation
 =======================

-In the last week of the Biophysics Part of the course we will have all students presenting their projects.
+In the last week of the Biophysics part of the course, we will have all students present their projects.